voorloopnul/awesome-phages/README.md

 data and analysis tools to support biomedical research on bacterial infectious diseases.
 - **[Phamerator](https://phamerator.org/)** - Comparative genomics and genome exploration tool for bacteriophages.
 [ [source](https://github.com/scresawn/phamerator) ]
+- **[Prophage Hunter](https://pro-hunter.genomics.cn/index.php/Home)** - Prophage Hunter is a web server tool that employs several criteria to score how likely a prophage is beeing active within a bacterial genome.
+See also the paper [here](https://academic.oup.com/nar/article/47/W1/W74/5494712).
 - **[RAST](https://rast.nmpdr.org/)** - RAST (Rapid Annotation using Subsystem Technology) is a fully-automated service for annotating complete or nearly complete bacterial and archaeal genomes.
 It provides high quality genome annotations for these genomes across the whole phylogenetic tree.